-The lack of information sharing has posed big challenges to the international medical and emergency response community in the recent past.
+A lack of information sharing has posed major challenges to the international medical and emergency response community in the recent past.
 The criticisms raised during the Ebola crisis serve to illustrate this point.
 To address these “deficiencies with existing data-sharing mechanisms,” the World Health Organization (WHO) published a call to researchers in September 2015 emphasizing the urgency for data sharing in the context of the Zika virus epidemic in the Americas.

-Following the WHO call, an array of global medical development and research institutions publically stated their support and commitment to the movement.
+Following the WHO call, an array of global medical development and research institutions publicly stated their support and commitment to the movement.
 Currently, more than 30 like-minded organizations have ratified the WHO’s Consensus Statement on data sharing.

 With this collaborative spirit in mind, here are five initiatives using open knowledge to power the multilateral and multi-sector response to the Zika crisis and other mosquito-borne diseases.
 These initiatives are supporting the efforts of those in charge of creating public policies and providing emergency response to the Zika virus by allowing them to make better informed decisions.